 Industrial heritage site preps for the future

 The historical character of the Boland’s Mill site and its protected buildings presented significant challenges, requiring careful work.
-Arup’s design ensures that the buildings will be refurbished to modern standards, while respecting the character of the listed buildings.
+Arup’s design ensured that the buildings were refurbished to modern standards, while respecting the character of the listed buildings.
 After receiving planning permission in July 2015, the client appointed Arup to act as contracts administrator and project supervisor for the design process (PSDP) for the demolition and enabling works.
 This PSDP role continues until handover.
 The initial works included stabilisation of the protected structures, demolition of the modern concrete silos and associated structures, the specification of a monitoring strategy, as well as enabling works for the main construction project.

 Arup undertook a site investigation during the early-stage enabling works, including geotechnical, environmental and site infrastructure.
 We designed the secant piling of the basement perimeter wall and basement excavation; together with the design, procurement and supervision of a site investigation and remediation contract for the decontamination works.
 The Environmental Protection Agency (EPA) commended Arup on the effectiveness of the decontamination work.